 COVID-19 and Interior Landscaping: Avoiding Sickness

 NewPro Note: Please heed CDC instructions in the face of COVID-19.
-Wash your hands, practice social distancing, and stay home if you are at a higher risk of getting sick, or are currently unwell.
+Wash your hands, wear a mask, practice social distancing, and stay home if you are at a higher risk of getting sick, or are currently unwell.

 In the interior landscape business, our job is to be in and out of public buildings which exposes us much more than the average person who works out of the same office every day.
 I have hospitals, nursing homes and one particular client with employees that regularly travel internationally.
 With recent developments surrounding COVID-19, the interior landscape business faces some distinct challenges.